-Iddero VERSO+IP supports remote control from smartphones and tablets through the Iddero Mobile app, which is available for Android and iOS.
+Iddero VERSO+IP and VERSO INDOOR support remote control of the touch panel from smart-phones and tablets through the Iddero Mobile app, which is available for Android and iOS.
 You can download the app directly from Google Play (Android) or from Apple's App Store (iOS).